How to Utilize HubSpot’s Sequences for the Best Follow Up

 Reaching out to new brands for DermWarehouse

-We’ve recently set up a sequence to help with our new brand outreach.
-We start out with our initial outreach sequence, where we introduce ourselves and then have several email follow-ups if we don’t hear back.
+We set up a sequence to help with our new brand outreach.
+We start out with our initial outreach sequence, where we introduce ourselves, and then have several email follow-ups if we don’t hear back.

 If someone doesn’t get back to us after our first three emails, we wait 90 days and follow up again.
 Maybe a partnership didn’t make sense initially but things may change a few months later.